-Means of escape for the ground and upper floors is via the front entrance door into the street.
-The ground and basement have independent exits into the front garden.
+Means of escape for the Ground and Upper floors is via the front entrance door into the street.
+The basement has an exit into the front light well.
 The main contractor is to use and observe the existing means of escape and ensure that it is not interrupted at any time.

-The main contractor shall prepare a detailed Fire Plan to highlight alternative means of escape and sequence of working in advance of any repair works to the front steps and entrance door areas.
+The main contractor shall prepare a detailed Fire Plan to highlight alternative means of escape and sequence of working in advance of any repair works to the front steps.